Takahisa Maeyama

-Takahisa Maeyama (前山 剛久, Maeyama Takahisa) is a Japanese former actor.
+Takahisa Maeyama (前山 剛久, Maeyama Takahisa) is a Japanese social media personality and former actor.
 Maeyama began his acting career in 2011 as a member of D2, a sub-group of Watanabe Entertainment's male acting troupe D-Boys.
 Since joining D2, Maeyama has appeared and starred in multiple stage plays, including Hypnosis Mic: Division Rap Battle: Rule the Stage (2020-2021) and A New Musical: A Sign of Affection (2021).
 He has also appeared in television series, such as Kamen Rider Wizard (2012) and 3B no Koibito (2021).

-He retired from acting and the entertainment industry on June 30, 2022.
+Maeyama retired from acting and the entertainment industry on June 30, 2022.
+He had attempted to make a comeback in 2024, but he retired again after his comeback was poorly received by the Japanese public.
+He has since focused on his activities as a TikTok live streamer and music producer.